DavidDock/cheers-to-beers/README.md

 ![More-Dropdown-Post](public/documentaion/images/features/moredropdowntwo.png)

 This component is used three times on the profile page, post component (if on single post page) and the comments component.
-It returns  a different dropdown if on the profile page and passes back handle edit and hadle delete props for the comments component and post compnent.
+It returns  a different dropdown if on the profile page and passes back handle edit and handle delete props for the comments component and post component.

 ### Accessibility